white-lab/protocols/mass_spec/ptm_enrichment/Isoelectric_Focusing.md

     * 600 V for 80 minutes.
     * Current limit is 2 mA and power limit is 2 W.
 6. After 3 hours, remove the sample chamber and collect each fraction.
-7. Wash each chamber with 500 μL dH_2O and add each wash to the appropriate fraction.
+7. Wash each chamber with 500 μL MilliQ Water and add each wash to the appropriate fraction.
 8. Store samples at -80°C or continue with Sep-Paking.
     1. If Sep-Paking, acidify samples with 500 μL Formic Acid.